How to get out of debt from Consumer Credit Counseling Services.

 4. Use a debt consolidation company or an attorney to provide assistance with debt.

-> Research the company and talk to many different companies to determine what they will do for you, and how much it will cost.
-If the company is run by an attorney, check with your state attorney’s office to see if licensed.
+Research the company and talk to many different organizations to determine what they will do for you, and how much it will cost.
+If the company is run by an attorney or lawyer, check with your state attorney’s office to see if licensed.

-> The services offered will vary by provider.
+The services offered will vary by provider.
 However many of these companies will negotiate directly with your creditors to try to settle or eliminate your unpaid bills and debts.

 This is your option of last resort.
 It will make it very difficult, if not impossible, to get credit for the next several years.
 This means the person may not be able to buy a new car, get a house, and it can even hurt you when applying for a new job.
 Consumer Credit Counseling Services does have some tips on when to file and they give information on how to get help with bankruptcy.
 Learn the pros, cons, and the process to follow.